Regulation a ‘major step forward for EU’s cloud industry’

 Schmutz adds the proposed regulation acknowledges the value of self-regulation in the area of data portability – industry self-regulation is a mechanism which is very much at the roots of CISPE.

 “CISPE has had the experience of developing a Data Protection Code of Conduct, helping cloud providers and their customers to anticipate their GDPR compliance in relation to so qualified personal data,” says Schmutz.

 “We applaud the Commission for taking this innovative approach on self-regulation compared to other more heavy-handed policy choices, and for acknowledging the need to manage, at an EU level, a public register of all restrictions on non-personal data flows across EU.

 CISPE encourages the European Institutions to ensure that a SME-friendly approach is pursued.
 Schmutz uses the example of data portability, where it is important to analyse what the cost of the requirements would have for SMEs, including new guaranties in case of bankruptcy.

 “We need to ensure that the free flow of non-personal data helps European SMEs rather than creating additional burden for them”, concludes Schmutz.

-CISPE is the trade association of cloud computing infrastructure companies in Europe, operating data centres in more than 15 European countries.
+CISPE is the trade association of cloud computing infrastructure companies in Europe, operating data centers in more than 15 European countries.
 CISPE member companies serve millions of business customers across all European countries.